SergeyIvanov87/Code-Metric-Visualizer-Platform/common/images/streaming_test_aggregator/log_event_aggregator/README.md

 `CAPTURE_ID` from Kafka until it receives `capture_complete`, writes the decoded connection logs into `/logs/syslog-streams`, and runs its own copy of the canonical pytest summary analyzer.
 A `capture_failed` event is treated as an infrastructure failure rather than a test result.
+A `capture_start_timeout` event writes a specific diagnostic and returns distinguishable exit code `10`.

 The tap subscriber and this analyzer intentionally do not share source files or runtime filesystem state.
 Kafka is their only data-plane contract.
 All events